Charles Couchman, Ph.D.

 Background:

 I am regularly involved in professional development and am professionally active.
-I participate in a weekly ISTDP consultation group and have completed training in ISTDP, group psychotherapy, and the psychology of climate change.
-I am a past board member of the Austin Group Psychotherapy Society and a member of Austin Psychoanalytic and Climate Psychology Alliance North America.
+My post-graduate training has focused on ISTDP, group psychotherapy, and climate psychology, and I participate in a weekly ISTDP consultation group.
+I am a past board member of the Austin Group Psychotherapy Society and a member of the International Experiential Dynamic Therapy Association, the Society for the Psychological Study of Social Issues, Austin Psychoanalytic, and the Climate Psychology Alliance North America, with whom I am registered as a climate-aware therapist.
+I present professionally on topics related to mental health, psychotherapy, the importance of emotion to climate action, and the politics of emotion.